commercelayer/commercelayer-sdk/README.md

 })
 ```

-## Usage
+## SDK usage

 The JavaScript SDK is a wrapper around the API which means you would be making API requests but with a different syntax.
 For now, we don't have comprehensive SDK documentation for every single resource our API supports (about 400+ endpoints), hence you will need to rely on our comprehensive [API Reference](https://docs.commercelayer.io/core/v/api-reference) as you go about using this SDK.
-So for example, if you want to create an SKU, take a look at the [Create an order](https://docs.commercelayer.io/core/v/api-reference/orders/create) documentation to see the required attributes and/or relationships.
-The same goes for every other resource.
+So for example, if you want to create an order, take a look at the [Create an order](https://docs.commercelayer.io/core/v/api-reference/orders/create) documentation to see the required attributes and/or relationships.
+The same goes for every other supported resource.

 To show you how things work, we will use the [SKUs](https://docs.commercelayer.io/core/v/api-reference/skus) and [Shipping Categories](https://docs.commercelayer.io/core/v/api-reference/shipping_categories) resource in the following examples.
+The code snippets below show how to use the Commerce Layer JS SDK when performing the standard CRUD operations provided by our REST API.
 Kindly check our [API reference](https://docs.commercelayer.io/core/v/api-reference) for the complete list of available **resources** and their **attributes**.
-The code snippets below show how to use the Commerce Layer JS SDK when performing the standard CRUD operations provided by our REST API on the SKU resource.

 ### Create